Orgasm Inc: The Story of OneTaste

-Orgasm Inc: The Story of OneTaste is a 2022 Netflix documentary directed by Sarah Gibson, which explores the rise and controversies surrounding the sexual wellness company OneTaste.
+Orgasm Inc: The Story of OneTaste is a 2022 Netflix documentary directed by Sarah Gibson that explores the rise and controversies surrounding the sexual wellness company OneTaste.
 The company, known for promoting the "orgasmic meditation" (OM) practice, has faced legal disputes and public scrutiny.
-According to Rotten Tomatoes, 83% of the six professional reviews of the documentary are positive.
-Former OneTaste members who alleged that the film used "misappropriated" footage sued to stop the release of the film, but dropped the lawsuit after the film was released with their faces obscured.
+According to Rotten Tomatoes, five of the film's six professional reviews are favorable.
+Former OneTaste members who alleged that the film used "misappropriated" footage sued to stop the film's release, but dropped the lawsuit after the film was released with their faces obscured.

 Background

 OneTaste was founded by Nicole Daedone in the early 2000s, with the goal of promoting orgasmic meditation, a practice in which one participant stimulates another's clitoris for 15 minutes while engaging in mindfulness.
-The company marketed OM as a method for improving sexual well-being and emotional healing.
+The company marketed OM as a method to improve sexual well-being and emotional healing.

-In 2018, a Bloomberg Businessweek article raised concerns about the company’s business practices, including allegations of financial exploitation and manipulation, which became central to the controversies surrounding OneTaste and featured in the documentary.
+In 2018, a Bloomberg Businessweek article raised concerns about the company's business practices, including allegations of financial exploitation and manipulation, which became central to the controversies surrounding OneTaste and featured in the documentary.

 The documentary was released on Netflix on November 5, 2022.

 Synopsis

-The documentary traces the growth of OneTaste, highlighting the initial appeal of orgasmic meditation among individuals seeking emotional and sexual fulfillment.
-The film paints a picture of a wellness startup, exploration of sexuality, and people suffering from loneliness and disconnection feeling loved, connected, and belonging.
-The film takes a quick turn, showing the alleged dark side of OneTaste, with allegations from former participants who claim they were manipulated and pressured into sexual acts to benefit the company financially.
+The documentary traces the growth of OneTaste, highlighting the initial appeal of orgasmic meditation to people seeking emotional and sexual fulfillment.
+It paints a picture of a wellness startup, exploration of sexuality, and people suffering from loneliness and disconnection feeling loved, connected, and belonging.
+Then it takes a quick turn, showing the alleged dark side of OneTaste, with allegations by former participants who say they were manipulated and pressured into sexual acts to benefit the company financially.

-The film also discusses an FBI investigation, which was prompted by the 2018 Bloomberg Businessweek article.
+The film also discusses an FBI investigation prompted by a 2018 Bloomberg Businessweek article.
 A central part of the narrative is the story of Ayries Blanck, whose experiences are documented through journals allegedly written by her sister, Autymn Blanck.
 These journals describe alleged coercion and abuse by OneTaste staff.